Piolintech123/WRO2025-Piolintech/docs/02_components.md

 ---

 ## Conclusion
 Overall, Our robot achieves to integrate multiple hardware components in a unified system, and this helps us allow autonomous navigation, obstacle avoidance, and accurate path following.
-The combination of **high-performance computation (Raspberry Pi 5)**, **visual sensing (Nexigo Camera)**, and **robust actuation and sensing (EV3 Brick, motors, and sensors)** ensures reliability and precision in the Open and Obstacle Challenges of the WRO.
+The combination of high-performance computation, **visual sensing (Nexigo Camera)**, and **robust actuation and sensing (EV3 Brick, motors, and sensors)** ensures reliability and precision in the Open and Obstacle Challenges of the WRO.
 Each component contributes to the overall efficiency, safety, and adaptability of the robot, forming a versatile platform capable of tackling complex tasks in competitive robotics environments.